domenic/restify-oauth2/README.md

 To hook Restify-OAuth2 up to your infrastructure, you will need to provide it with the following hooks in the `options`
 hash:

-* `validateClient(clientId, clientSecret, cb)`: checks that the API client is valid.
+* `validateClient(clientId, clientSecret, cb)`: should check that the API client is valid.
-* `grantToken(username, password, cb)`: given a username and password for the user the client is connecting on behalf of, generates and stores a token for that user if they authenticate.
+* `grantToken(username, password, cb)`: given a username and password for the user the client is connecting on behalf of, should check that the user authenticates, and if so, generate and store a token for them.
-* `authenticateToken(token, cb)`: given a token, checks to make sure it has been granted, and if so translates it to a username.
+* `authenticateToken(token, cb)`: given a token, should check to make sure it has been granted, and if so translated it to a username.

 Basically, if you can provide those, you get the OAuth2 implementation for free.
 Here are some [example hooks][].